tilaboy/tk-nn-classifier/README.md

 # tk_nn_classifier
-A framework package for the text classification.
-Internally, the package contains two frame work, `SpaCy` and `Tensorflow`. `Spacy` packages come with some pre-trained models, and can be used to easilly do different PoC.
-Once the PoC works, one could try with more complicated implementation, e.g. implemented `Tensorflow` RNN, CNN, or simple CNN type perceptrons (Attention/Transformer will be added later), together with in house word embeddings, with multiple feature inputs, etc.
+A framework package for text classification.

+Internally, the package use two Deep Learning frameworks, `SpaCy` and `Tensorflow`.
+`Spacy` packages come with some pre-trained models, and can be easilly applied to proof of concept stories.
+In the ideal work flow, Once the PoC works, one could try with more complicated implementation, e.g. implemented `Tensorflow` DNN, RNN, CNN, or simple CNN type perceptrons (Attention/Transformer will be added later), together with in house word embeddings, with multiple feature inputs, etc.